suresh-kumara-gist/Decision-Journal/README.md

 else has a KV namespace with the same binding, so there's no cross-user leakage to worry about.

-We don't have claude api key we aren't ai intelegence is not working.
+We don't have claude api key. ai intelegence is not working.

-write now system is not as per hour requirement.
+currently system is not as per our requirement.

 Update fields .

 list all the tasks before doing it or after doing it.

-export to csv and paste it into ai and ai should give me any tools, how we can make others do it , or else how often we are doint it, automate it.... basically we trying to find ideas for saas/quick commerce kind of company.
+export to csv and paste it into ai and ai should give me any tools, how we can make others do it, service providers or else how we can start those service, or else how often we are doint it, automate it.... basically we trying to find ideas for saas/quick commerce kind of company.
 I don't want to do it anything.

 ## Notes & limits